Gaziantep F.K.: History

 Following their promotion to Süper Lig, the club announced the employment of Marius Șumudică as head coach on a single-season-basis contract with a potential one season extension, on 13 June 2019.
-In match week 1 of 2019–20 season, the club made their Süper Lig debut against Fenerbahçe S.K. on an away game held at Şükrü Saracoğlu Stadium, which Gaziantep FK lost by 0–5 final score, on 19 August 2019.
+In match week 1 of 2019–20 season, the club made their Süper Lig debut against Fenerbahçe on an away game held at Şükrü Saracoğlu Stadium, which Gaziantep FK lost by 0–5 final score, on 19 August 2019.
 Following week of fixtures, they achieved their first Süper Lig win agasint Gençlerbirliği with a 4–1 final score, on 26 August 2019.
 The first Süper Lig level goal of the club was scored by Olarenwaju Kayode.
 In October 2019, name of the club was changed once again as Gaziantep Futbol Kulübü.
 On 28 October 2019, the club announced the contract renewal with coach Șumudică, until 2021.
 The club completed 2019–20 season at 8th place of the table.

-On week 17 of the 2020–21 season, beating MKE Ankaragücü by 2–0 final score, reaching 31 points, Gaziantep FK topped the first position of Süper Lig standings, with one game in front Beşiktaş, on 5 January 2021.
+On week 17 of the 2020–21 season, beating Ankaragücü by 2–0 final score, reaching 31 points, Gaziantep FK topped the first position of Süper Lig standings, with one game in front Beşiktaş, on 5 January 2021.
 Following a 1–3 loss against Galatasaray at week one, the 2019–20 season, the team retained a 15-week-long unbeaten record until 9 January 2021, where they have been eventually beaten by Sivasspor by 1–2.
 Following a long infiltrated discussion concentrated a contract renewal between the board of club and Șumudică, the club sacked Romanian coach on 11 January 2021.
 The club agreed with Portuguese former international Ricardo Sá Pinto on a two-and-a-half-season-long contract, with a potential one season extension, on 20 January 2021.
 After 6 wins and 6 draws out of 21 official games, finishing the season on 9th place under Sá Pinto's management, the parties agreed for a mutual termination at the end of the season.
 Club announced their agreement with Erol Bulut on 20 May 2021.

-Following the 2023 Turkey–Syria earthquake earthquake, the club withdrew from the 2022-23 Süper Lig.
+Following the 2023 Turkey–Syria earthquake, the club withdrew from the 2022-23 Süper Lig on 11 February 2023.
+Due to the circumstances of their withdrawal, they were allowed to reenter into the league for the 2023–24 season.